Love Potion #9 and a Half

 When Helgi got the love potion she said, "Better not to take chances—those coming out parties are starting to add up."

 Gramps just caught up with us.
-I got off his shoulder at the kilns.
+I had gotten down at the kilns.

 Helgi went inside to see if she could find Sammy Buck, he had promised her some old Norse ballads she could play on her talharpa (a bowed horse hair lyre).

-I sat next to Peggy.
-Angrboda had learned to trust my judgement on men.
+I sat next to the two of them .
+Angrboda in the past had learned to trust my judgement on men, and felt comfortable with me listening.

-"So tell me all about him," Peggy started.
+"So tell me all about Olaf," Peggy started.

 "Well, he is so kind; his temperament is consistent—I'm a genius, and he might just be smarter, in some things, and I'm smarter in others.
 He compliments me.
 He is so grown up, a fully mentally and exceptionally good man—we are each other's cliff-notes, everything I don't have time to learn he summarizes for me and I do the same for him," Angrboda went on and on…